 Two third-party LNG suppliers, Williams Gas Processing Company and ExxonMobil Corporation, supplied approximately 47% of the LNG we sold for the year ended December 31, 2007 and supplied 49% of the LNG we sold for the year ended December 31, 2008.
 For the three-month period ended March 31, 2009, Williams Gas Processing Company and ExxonMobil Corporation supplied approximately 20% of the LNG we sold.
 Our contracts with these LNG suppliers generally may be terminated by the supplier on short notice.
 In addition, under certain circumstances, Williams Gas Processing Company may significantly increase the price of LNG we purchase upon 24 hours' notice if Williams' costs to produce LNG increases, and we may be required to reimburse Williams Gas Processing Company for certain other expenses.
-Our contract with Williams Gas Processing Company, which supplied 32% of the LNG we sold for the year ended December 31, 2007, 29% for the year ended December 31, 2008, and 6% for the first quarter of 2009, expires on June 30, 2011.
-Our contract with ExxonMobil Corporation, which supplied 15% of the LNG we sold for the year ended December 31, 2007, 20% for the year ended December 31, 2008, and 14% for the first quarter of 2009, expires on June 30, 2009.
+Our contract with Williams Gas Processing Company, which supplied 32% of the LNG we sold for the year ended December 31, 2007, 29% for the year ended December 31, 2007, 2007, and 6% for the year ended December 31, 2009, expires on June 30, 2011.
+Our contract with ExxonMobil Corporation, which supplied 15% of the LNG we sold for the year ended December 31, 2008, and 14% for the first quarter of 2009, expires on June 30, 2009.
 Furthermore, there are a limited number of LNG suppliers in or near the areas where our LNG customers are located.
-It may be difficult to replace an LNG supplier, and we may be unable to obtain alternate suppliers at acceptable prices, in a timely manner or at all.
-If significant supply interruptions occur, our ability to meet customer demand will be impaired, customers may cancel orders and we may be subject to supply interruption penalties.
+It may be difficult to replace an LNG supplier, and we may be unable to obtain alternate suppliers and we may be subject to supply interruption penalties.
 If we are subject to LNG price increases, our operating margins may be impaired and we may be forced to sell LNG at a loss under our LNG supply contracts.